-SCORING: Applications will be scored on criteria totaling approximately 350 points, divided among four categories: Location/Need; Development Characteristics; Applicant Qualifications; and Tenant Population Characteristics.
-Actual point values may be subject to adjustment prior to release of the application.
+SCORING: Applications will be scored on criteria divided among four categories: Location/Need; Development Characteristics; Applicant Qualifications; and Tenant Population Characteristics.
+Actual point values will be published with release of the application.

-1) Location/Need (100 points): Proposals will be evaluated for local need.
+- 1) Location/Need: Proposals will be evaluated for local need.
 Geographic priorities will be communities (cities, counties, geographic regions, neighborhoods) with significantly higher rates of poverty or shortage of housing for Extremely Low Income (ELI) households compared to other locations.
-A market study is recommended, and is required for projects of 12 or more units.
-For consistency of information, the American Factfinder "Community Facts" feature on the U.S. Census website will be used to measure these factors.

-http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml

-a.
-Proposals will receive higher scoring if located in a city or county with more than 20% of total people living below the poverty line.

-- Proposals will receive higher scoring if 30% or more of households in the community are paying gross rent equal to 35% or more of household income. - c.
-Proposals demonstrating a greater need for units affordable to ELI households, as supported by a market study or analysis will be prioritized over those which have lesser need or have not clearly documented the local market. - Age of local housing stock: Subject to housing need, above, proposals will score higher in communities where more than 80% of local housing stock was built prior to 1980.

-Development Characteristics (90 points): Proposals will be evaluated and receive points for the following:
+A market study is recommended, and is required for projects of 12 or more units or those involving LIHTC.
+For consistency of information, the American Factfinder "Community Facts" feature on the U.S. Census website will be used to measure these factors. http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml - Proposals will receive higher scoring if located in a city or county with a higher percentage of residents living below the poverty line. - Proposals will receive higher scoring if 30% or more of households in the community are rent burdened (paying gross rent equal to 35% or more of household income). - c.
+Proposals demonstrating a greater need for units affordable to ELI households, as supported by a market study or analysis will be prioritized over those which have not clearly documented the need. - Age of local housing stock: Subject to housing need, above, proposals will score higher in communities with older housing stock. - 2) Development Characteristics: Proposals will be evaluated and receive points for the following: - a.
+Proximity to essential services, transportation, and supportive services necessary for the health and independence of the target population.

-- a.
-Proximity to essential services, transportation, and supportive services necessary for the health and independence of the target population. - Leveraging of other funding sources: a sliding scale assigns more points for proposals with HTF as a lower percentage of development costs.
-Higher point value will be assigned to proposals where LIHTC or non-Federal sources are used. - c.
-A contract or commitment of Project Based Rental Assistance (PBRA), scored on the percentage of units with assistance.
-PBRA can help to ensure positive cash flow from ELI units.
-Project budget proforma with PBRA must show cash flow and a DSC < 1.15. - d.
-Affordability: 80% of all units have rents 10% or more below FMR. - Energy efficiency: a proposal will receive points for a commitment to Energy Star, LEED certification or other measures which exceed the minimum (IECC 2009) requirements. - Accessibility: points will be assigned to proposals which include more than the minimum number of Section 504 accessible units. - g.
-Storm shelters: proposals will receive points for inclusion of safe rooms in individual units or in an accessible community building. - 3) Applicant Qualifications (60 points): In addition to threshold requirements for applicant experience, proposals will receive points for the following: - Recent (past 4 years) completion of affordable housing project with comparable size and complexity. - Specific identification in the application of a development team with affordable housing experience, including architect, general contractor, legal and accounting team, etc. - Owner/management interest in a portfolio of affordable housing properties, with no projects identified by KHRC as having significant ongoing or unresolved compliance issues.

-4) Tenant Population Characteristics (100 points): Proposal will receive points for:
+- b.
+Leveraging of other funding sources, including non-Federal sources/ - A contract or commitment of Project Based Rental Assistance (PBRA), scored on the percentage of units with assistance.
+PBRA can help to ensure positive cash flow from ELI units. - d.
+Affordability: The percentage of low income units with rents >10% below FMR and affordable to voucher holders (using PHA payment standards and utility schedules). - e.
+Accessibility: points will be assigned to proposals with additional accessible units or features. - f.
+Storm shelters: proposals will receive points for inclusion of storm shelters - 3) Applicant Qualifications: In addition to threshold requirements for applicant experience, proposals will receive points for the following: - a.
+Recent completion of affordable housing projects with comparable size and complexity. - Identification in the application of a development team with affordable housing experience, including architect, general contractor, legal and accounting team, etc. - Owner/management has a portfolio of affordable housing properties, with no projects identified by KHRC as having significant ongoing or unresolved compliance issues. - 4) Tenant Population Characteristics: Proposal will receive points for: - a.

-- a.
 Targeting of senior or disabled populations. - Developments which serve the lowest income tenants, based on percentage of units and income targeting overall. - Permanent housing for homeless families or individuals, individuals exiting a nursing facility or institution, victims of domestic violence, or youth aging out of foster care. - d.
-Housing for ELI families with children. - Proposals for housing with a long term commitment for supportive services to help a target population maintain stable housing.
+Housing for ELI families with children, including units with three or more bedrooms... - Proposals for housing with a long-term commitment for supportive services to help a target population maintain stable housing.

 Sustainability: A proposal will receive consideration only if it can be demonstrated to be financially viable throughout the 30-year affordability period.
-Proposals will be evaluated for sustainability beyond that threshold.